Topics Map > Guidance

 - Multisite Research: If you are working with people outside of UW-Madison and they 1) do not have their own IRB or 2) you want the UW-Madison to serve as their IRB of record, additional requirements apply.

-- Familiarize yourself with the Multisite Research page and information about Accessing ARROW and the NetID Process
+- Familiarize yourself with the Collaborative Research and IRB Reliance Basics page and information about Accessing ARROW and the NetID Process

 - VA Research: If you are working with research that falls under the purview of the Madison VA hospital, familiarize yourself with with information of the VA Research - Overview.